KARNATISAITHARUN/documentation/policies/custom-policy.md

 ### Validating the New Policy

-ShiftLeft’s repository only contains a curated list of Policies.
+ShiftLeft’s repository contains a curated list of Policies.
 Creating a custom Policy can result in accidental mistakes, even if carefully reviewed.
 Therefore, make sure you validate your new Policy by using the command

 ```
 sl policy validate [<path-to-policy-file>]